Graduate Research Candidate

 |Fax||+61 3 6226 7390|

-Kim Backhouse is a Research Associate with the AIRC.
+Kim Backhouse is a PhD student with the AIRC.
 She graduated from the University of Tasmania with a Master of Business Administration and a Bachelor of Laws.
 Kim was admitted as a Barrister and Solicitor, of the Supreme Court of Victoria, Supreme Court of Tasmania and High Court of Australia.
 Kim has also completed a Diploma with the Australian Institute of Company Directors.

-Kim commenced her PhD candidature with the Australian Innovation Research Centre in the area of corporate governance and innovation within the Australian superannuation industry in November 2006.
+Kim commenced her PhD candidature in the area of corporate governance and innovation within the Australian superannuation industry in November 2006.

 Past memberships include: